ADVANTECH-Corp/EdgeAI_Workflow/ai_system/qualcomm/rom-2860/README.md

 |   SNPE   |  Qualcomm Snapdragon software accelerated runtime for the execution of deep neural networks (for inference) with SNPE, users can:Convert Caffe, Caffe2, TensorFlow, PyTorch and TFLite models to a SNPE deep learning container (DLC) fileQuantize DLC files to 8bit/16bit fixed point for execution on the Qualcomm® Hexagon™ DSP/HVX HTA Integrate a network into applications and other code via C++ or Java Execute the network on the Snapdragon CPU, the Qualcomm® AdrenoTM GPU, or the Hexagon DSP with HVX* and HMX* support, Execute an arbitrarily deep neural network Debug the network model execution on x86 Ubuntu Linux Debug and analyze the performance of the network model with SNPE tools Benchmark a network model for different targets  |

-How to intsll the SNPE ( on x86_x64 host machine )
+How to intsll the SNPE on x86_x64 host machine
 1. Sign Up Qualcomm Account My Account (qualcomm.com): https://myaccount.qualcomm.com/signup

-2. Install Qualcomm Package Manager 3: https://qpm.qualcomm.com/#/main/tools/details/QPM3
+2. Download and Install Qualcomm Package Manager 3: https://qpm.qualcomm.com/#/main/tools/details/QPM3

-3. Install Qualcomm® AI Engine Direct SDK: https://qpm.qualcomm.com/#/main/tools/details/qualcomm_ai_engine_direct
+3. Download and Install Qualcomm® AI Engine Direct SDK: https://qpm.qualcomm.com/#/main/tools/details/qualcomm_ai_engine_direct

-4. Install Qualcomm® Neural Processing SDK: https://qpm.qualcomm.com/#/main/tools/details/qualcomm_neural_processing_sdk
+4. Download and Install Qualcomm® Neural Processing SDK: https://qpm.qualcomm.com/#/main/tools/details/qualcomm_neural_processing_sdk

 5. Install ML frameworks:
     pip install onnx==1.11.0